skhrvg/televue/docs/widgets/login.md

 # {{ $frontmatter.title }}

-The Telegram **login widget** is a simple way to authorize users on your website.
+The Telegram **login button** is a simple way to authorize users on your website.
 Check out [this post](https://telegram.org/blog/login) for a general overview of the widget.

 > [Official Telegram documentation](https://core.telegram.org/widgets/login)